metabase/metabase/README.md

 To get started with a development installation of the Metabase, follow the instructions at our [Developers Guide](docs/developers-guide.md).

-The take a look at our [Contribution Guide](docs/contributing.md) for information about our process and where you can fit in!
+Then take a look at our [Contribution Guide](docs/contributing.md) for information about our process and where you can fit in!

 # Extending and Deep Integrations